[image]

 For More Info

 And that brings this usage overview to a close.
 You should now be able to start using this app to manage your content well.
 For this app's terms of use, tools used, and other logistics, see its About tab.
-For more detailed usage info, please move on to the GUI Guide.
+For more detailed usage info, please move on to the GUI Guide and other sections of the online User Guide.